Meet the Managers: Cultural Resources

 To find more books such as the one pictured here about Smoky Mountain culture and stories, visit the Great Smoky Mountains Association website.

 Drive on any road or delve into the woods at any point in the park and you are likely to come across a historic structure.
 In some cases, you may actually be driving on or walking over the structures in question, because they include not only old houses, churches, and other buildings but also fence rows, bridges, tunnels, drinking fountains, and even some of our sturdy stone restrooms.
-Cultural Resources manager Dianne Flaugh oversees the protection of these buildings, as well as cultural landscapes (read more about this in the next section: Historic Landscapes).
+Cultural Resources manager Dianne Flaugh oversees the protection of these buildings, as well as cultural landscapes (see below).

-In Cades Cove, dozens of families used to own farms, mills, and orchards.
+In both Cataloochee and Cades Cove, dozens of families used to own farms, mills, and orchards.
 They built cabins, churches, bridges, and schools, several of which still stand today.
-Millions of visitors each year drive the Cades Cove loop and stop at these cultural sites to relax on cabin steps, watch a mill wheel grinding grits, and stroll through shady churchyards.
+Visitors to these areas continue to enjoy these cultural sites to relax on cabin steps, step into a cool springhouse, and stroll through shady churchyards.

 Cades Cove, Cataloochee, Newfound Gap Road, Elkmont, and Twin Creeks.
 What do these park locations have in common?
 They represent historic landscapes, or areas of land that we recognize as vital to understanding the past in this park.
 Take Newfound Gap.
 It has great natural resource value because it represents a high-elevation spruce-fir forest, and many of the plants and animals there are relics from the Ice Age, living things that we find in Canada, Maine, and here.
 It also has tremendous cultural value: in the 1830s Davenport mapped the state line by walking across it, and on September 2, 1934, then-President Franklin Delano Roosevelt drove up to it in a grand presidential parade and dedicated these lands as a new park.
 Roosevelt had, the year before, sent thousands of young men to our mountains’ flanks to build many of our rock walls and arching bridges over our roaring rivers.
 Newfound Gap represents all of those events in human—and park history—and it is therefore a prized cultural landscape, used daily by eager visitors and park rangers alike.